TauhidMark011/Blockchain_task1/README.md

-# Tried deploying with the Hardhat for the a test for the contract, and a script that deploys that contract.
+# Tried deploying with the Hardhat for the test for the contract, and a script that deploys that contract.
 (Blockchain_Task)

 This project demonstrates Hardhat use case.